tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Icons should be functional and recognizable.

-Typical icon sizes are: 16x16, 24x24, 32x32
+Typical icon dimensions are: 16x16, 24x24, 32x32

-All icons should be consistent and same sizes.
-If not you can align them with icon grid:
+All icons should be consistent in their dimensions.
+If not you can align them with icon grid (see lesson 3):

 ![[Pasted image 20240918111755.png]]